The best photo collage apps give you a fun way to share all the many, many images you've have sitting on your smartphone.

 With Pic Collage, you get the choice of starting off with a classic collage grid, freestyle blank scrapbook or a pre-made template.
 Just review the photos from your library or social media accounts, and choose the ones you want to include: Pic Collage automatically delivers a wide variety of templates and grid patterns to accommodate what you've picked.
 Then you can adjust the overall size of the grid and the individual cells inside it, change the boundaries, set a background color or pattern, and adjust the focus of the image inside each cell, or swap images.

 A built-in photo editor lets you apply basic edits to each image, and apply stickers, doodles, effects, and picture frames.
+There's a lot on offer here and together it's enough to make Pic Collage our top pick of the best photo collage apps.

 The app lets you combine photos, videos, and Live Photos captured by your iPhone into a single template.
 You can even specify video quality.
 If you really like your composition, you can save custom layouts for reuse.
 You can also apply a variety of adjustments to each photo, derived from your Camera Roll, Facebook, Dropbox, or Flickr accounts, add a song from your iTunes library, and share the package directly to social media.